fpoussin/Qt5-MSVC-Static/README.md

 Only release libs are enabled by default.
 You can add the debug libs or use the official sdk libs for debugging.
-You can add extra build options by editing the *EXTRABUILDOPTIONS* var in options.bat
+You can add extra build options for Qt by editing the *EXTRABUILDOPTIONS* var in options.bat

 You can check the official configuration guide here: